SSH

 Are you sure you want to continue connecting (yes/no/[fingerprint])?

-If we rely on it, we enter yes.
+If we trust, we enter yes

 !ssh root@172.17.0.1